dprog-philippe-docourt/django-jfu/README.rst

 Note: This project is forked from https://github.com/jpic/django-jfu.
-I
+This fork aims to localize the project and keep it compatible with recent versions of Django.
+It also updates some rather obsolete dependencies.

 ----------------------------------------------------
 Django-JFU - A Django Library for jQuery File Upload